Abib-ops/Abib/README.md

 For Linux, copy the whole C:\Program Files\Abib410 folder to a USB key and then do the following:

-Suppose your username is Andrew or rather andrew, your USB key will most likely be mounted under /media/andrew/a_volume_name.
+Suppose your username is andrew, your USB key will most likely be mounted under /media/andrew/a_volume_name.
 So first, you need to get this full path.
 You can store it in a shell variable to make it easy:

 ls /media/andrew

-The usb mount point is variable. /media is deprecated in many modern OS.
+The usb mount point is variable and /media is deprecated in many modern Linux distributions.

 Run mount to find the mount point.

 See or find the right entry in the output, and now save it in the source directory variable (s_dir):

 s_dir=/media/andrew/my_usb_drive

 Of course, replace my_usb_drive with the right name.
 Once you have this, enter this command:

-cp -r "$s_dir"/Abib410 /home/andrew/.Abib410
+cp -r "$s_dir"/Abib410 /home/andrew/.Abib

-Possibly /home/username/.Abib410 where username is replaced with your linux username.
+Possibly /home/username/.Abib where username is replaced with your linux username.

 Now you can run it by navigating to that folder and doing:

-$ python Abib410.py
+$ python Abib.py

 ------------------
 Cascadia Mono font
 ------------------
 Please ensure that the Cascadia Mono font is installed on your device.
 This will provide for the designed output to occur.
 (You can do this before or after you install Abib.)

-You will find it here in the 'C:\Program Files\Abib410\font' folder.
+You will find it in the 'C:\Program Files\Abib\font' folder.
 It is called CascadiaMono and is a Truetype font which works with Microsoft Windows.

 How to install the Cascadia Mono font.
 --------------------------------------